SWAT Team Commander (Retired)

 I just finished reading the Carlos Hathcock biography, wow.
 Is he still considered the greatest sniper who ever lived?
 How about present-day: is there someone who's generally acknowledged as the best sniper currently working?

-Asked by Dynamo almost 11 years ago
+Asked by Dynamo over 11 years ago